astridx/meinblog/content/posts/joomla/35ajoomla-plugins.md

 // https://codeberg.org/astrid/j4examplecode/raw/branch/t30a/src/plugins/editors-xtd/indieweb/language/en-GB/plg_editors-xtd_indieweb.ini

 PLG_EDITORS-XTD_INDIEWEB="Button - IndieWeb Syndication"
+PLG_EDITORS-XTD_INDIEWEB_XML_DESCRIPTION="Enables a button which allows you to insert the <em>IndieWeb Syndication &hellip;</em> link into an Article.
+See Content Plugin Indieweb"
-PLG_INDIEWEB_ALREADY_EXISTS="There is already a IndieWeb Syndication link that has been inserted.
+PLG_EDITORS-XTD_INDIEWEB_ALREADY_EXISTS="There is already a IndieWeb Syndication link that has been inserted.
 Only one link is permitted."
-PLG_INDIEWEB_BUTTON_INDIEWEB="IndieWeb Syndications"
+PLG_EDITORS-XTD_INDIEWEB_BUTTON_INDIEWEB="IndieWeb Syndications"
-PLG_INDIEWEB_XML_DESCRIPTION="Enables a button which allows you to insert the <em>IndieWeb Syndication</em> link into an Article.
-See Content Plugin Indieweb"

 ```